-The world is going cashless and I don’t think that anything can reverse this trend.
+The world is going cashless, and I don’t think that anything can reverse this trend.
 There are plenty of reasons why people prefer cashless transactions and the most obvious one is convenience.
 Some older people still struggle to figure out how to make payments in a progressively cashless world but the younger generation reveals its overwhelming preference for cashless ways of paying for goods and services.

-I’m not even going to list all of the benefits of going cashless because they are obvious.
+I’m not even going to list all the benefits of going cashless because they are obvious.
 Instead, I’m going to cover the dark side of a cashless world.

 What can explain such a difference in cash preference?
-No one knows for sure but I tend to agree with people who say that its mostly a cultural thing.
+No one knows for sure, but I tend to agree with people who say that its mostly a cultural thing.
 US culture is based on ideas of liberty, personal autonomy and decentralization of power.
 That would also explain the American obsession with stockpiling assault rifles.
 You know, just in case.
 Many Americans are less trusting towards their government and having control over your own money seems like a good way to protect an individual from administrative abuses.

-People in Scandinavian countries are more trusting to their governments and their peers so that might explain why they don’t want to bear the costs of using cash.
+People in Scandinavian countries are more trusting to their governments and their peers so that might partially explain why they don’t want to bear the costs of using cash.

 Money and Power

 Let’s say you’re a nasty bureaucrat, and you want to punish a journalist who tries to expose your hidden business empire.
 Killing a person would cross your moral red line, you might be a crook but not a murderer.
 What can you do to silence that inconvenient voice?
 What about calling your police friends and asking them to freeze the journalist’s bank account.
 That would do the trick.
 Imagine how exposed the journalists might be in a progressively cashless society where it’s hard to get or spend cash and where every cashless transaction can be blocked by your bank or your government.
 Bureaucrats and CEOs would become your masters and great power leads to great abuse.